Efficiently Vectorized MCMC on Modern Accelerators: Additional Details

 Then, the resulting FSM representation of \texttt{sample} is $(\mathcal S, \mathcal Z, \delta, S_{11}, S_{23})$, where \begin{itemize} \item $\mathcal S = \{S_{11}, S_{12}, S_{13}, S_{22}, S_{23}\}$. \item Transition function $\delta$ defined as

 \end{itemize} whose construction illustrates the ``FSM stitching'' operation performed.

-\paragraph{Detailed Construction in the two nested while-loop case} Here, we describe the FSM construction for programs with two nested while-loops.
+\paragraph{Detailed Construction in the two nested while loop case} Here, we describe the FSM construction for programs with two nested while loops.
 Following the constructions introduced in the main body, let us note

 $\mathcal F_{i} \coloneqq (\{ S_{i1}, S_{i2}, S_{i3}\}, \mathcal Z, \delta_i, S_{i1}, S_{i3})$ the (inner) FSM associated to $B_2$.